bhoamikhona/react/Section 11/README.md

 - So, if we use the default of `create-react-app`, that's usually the `div` element with an ID set to `"root"`.
 - Again, instead of selecting the button where we actually placed our event handler, we can imagine that React selects the `root` element, and then adds all our event handlers to that element.
 - And we say imagine beause the way React does all this behind the scenes is actually a lot more complex than this, but that's not relaly worth diving into here.
-- The only thing that's worth knowing is that React physically registers one event handelr function per event type, and it does so at the root node of the fiber tree during the render phase.
+- The only thing that's worth knowing is that React physically registers one event handler function per event type, and it does so at the root node of the fiber tree during the render phase.
 - So, if we have multiple `onClick` handlers in our code, React will actually somehow bundle them all together and just add one big `onClick` handler to the `root` node of the fiber tree.
 - So, this is yet another important function of the fiber tree.
 - Anyway, what this means is that behind the scenes, React actually performs event delegation for all events in our applications.